kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                   "Inspired by <a href=\"https://github.com/tastejs/todomvc/blob/master/app-spec.md\">TodoMVC</a>."]]
       (p credit))))
 ````
-Hello, [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple as components go, but next up is one that takes parameters to support reuse.
+Hello, [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple as components go, but next up is one that accepts parameters to support reuse.

 ### wall-clock
 We add a simple "wall clock".
 It is not in the TodoMVC spec, but it lets us take a quick, deep dive into mxWeb in just a few lines of code.
 Here is what we will see: